SharePoint/sp-dev-docs/docs/solution-guidance/portal-information-architecture.md

 Enterprise term store hierarchies are typically managed by a governance steering committee with an input process from other teams in the organization.

 > [!IMPORTANT]
 > Poor planning and poor management can cause issues around large taxonomy hierarchies and deep sorting.
 The data needs to be sorted client-side, so we recommend that you carefully consider the potential depth of the hierarchy, and the number of terms being returned.
-The depth of the hierarchy and the number of terms can cause the client DOM sort to take several seconds.
+The depth of the hierarchy and the number of terms can cause the client Document Object Model (DOM) sort to take several seconds.
 >
 > Don't delete term-store items; deprecate them.
 Keep the term store clean of potentially missing objects or faulty permissions, causing delays in data being returned.
 >